 “You know I don’t like receivin’ half-hearted praise.
 What’s up?”

-“Carl’s happy to get a little revenge if you can even call it that.
+Francis sighed.
+“Carl’s happy to get a little revenge—if you can even call it that.
 He’s been on about retribution for the past week.
 Allen’s glad that we’ve cut our losses with this.
-The reason for the attacks and the connection between the kids, the conductors, and the ELPIS wannabes are the last things on their mind.”
+The reason for the attacks and the connection between the kids, the conductors, and the ELPIS wannabes are the last things on their minds.”